The Campaign for the Sciences

 The Campaign for the Sciences is a timely solution to pressing problems.
 Over the years, instructional and laboratory space has become outmoded and overcrowded.
 Faculty members struggle to teach the subtleties of 21st century science in facilities built during the decade of Sputnik.

-Despite the fact that many different science disciplines utilize the building on a daily basis, the current facilities contain just four labs.
+Many different science disciplines utilize the building on a daily basis.
 Laboratory equipment must be set up and broken down, set up and broken down, several times a day, five days a week.
 Besides obvious inefficiencies, lack of lab space is an obstacle to fruitful research; complex experiments requiring uninterrupted running time are difficult to complete.

 Space constraints compromise upgrading of instrumentation and other equipment since there is no room for acquisition of new lab technology.
 Several firms have offered gifts of instrumentation, only to be reluctantly told there is nowhere for donated equipment to go.
 Also, lab equipment is inefficiently configured, wasting time and space.